otaviojava/money-api-book/en/chapter1.md

 Money money = banana.getMoney().add(pineapple.getMoney());
 ```

-This was main motivation behind introducing a specification for a standard API that abstracts the was we deal with money in our Java programs.
+This was the main motivation behind introducing a specification for a standard API that abstracts the way we deal with money in our Java programs.